medialab/minet/README.md

 ## Installation

-**minet** can be installed as a standalone CLI tool (currently only on mac) by running the following command in your terminal:
+**minet** can be installed as a standalone CLI tool (currently only on mac & ubuntu) by running the following command in your terminal:

 ```shell
 curl https://raw.githubusercontent.com/medialab/minet/master/scripts/install.sh | bash